vamseeachanta/utilities/README.md

 - **Installations**
     - Python Installation: Ensure Python 3.11 is installed
+    - ? install : pip module in python
+    - ? install : pip build submodule ?
+    - ? install : conda ?
+    - ? env setup : venv or conda to develop the package ?
+    - ? twine to publish?
+      - is publishing to PyPI being done manually ?
+      - if so, script it. add to dev_tools folder.
+      - we can remove dev_tools from uploaded distribution
+    - how do we formalize these ? into whats needed for
+      - someone just using the binary dist (wheel?)
+      - someone who will build and use locally (sdist?)
+      - someone who will just build , use locally and check-in as well
+      - someone who will then package and publish both binary and sdist to PyPI?
     - upgrade pip if needed ``python.exe -m pip install --upgrade pip``
 - **Virtual Environment**:
 ```sh